Tskaltsitela Gorge Natural Monument: Geology

-Tskaltsitela ravine is cutting into bedrock of carbonate formation of the Jurassic depositional age mostly represented by dolomites and dolomitized limestones.
+The Tskaltsitela ravine cuts into bedrock of carbonate formation from the Jurassic depositional age mostly represented by dolomites and dolomitized limestones.
 They belong to the lowest stage of the Cretaceous system and are called Neocomian sediments.

 Lithologically, these sediments are crystal limestones and on occasion dolomites.
 In small areas sediments of Cenomanian age are found as well.
 Lithologically, these sediments are limestones, marls, glauconitic sandstones and rarely clays and conglomerates.